-For 40 years, CDF has worked closely with state and local child advocates as well as national and state organizations serving children to level the playing field for children through a variety of campaigns and initiatives.
+For more than 40 years, CDF has worked closely with state and local child advocates as well as national and state organizations serving children to level the playing field for children through a variety of campaigns and initiatives.
 From our award-winning Adolescent Pregnancy Prevention Campaign, to the Black Community Crusade for Children and more recent Health Coverage for All Children Campaign, CDF has worked to educate the public on our children at risk and provide them with the necessary tools to apply pressure to the political establishment to improve the lives of children.

 Our current campaigns and programs build upon this long legacy of success by empowering communities and advocates to create the change our children urgently need.